github/licensed/docs/commands/status.md

 ## Status errors and resolutions

+**Note** The recommended commands are different in github/github.
+If you need help resolving a licensed error in github/github, see [the dotcom guide on the hub](https://thehub.github.com/epd/engineering/products-and-services/dotcom/licenses/).

 ### cached dependency record not found

 *Cause:* A dependency was found while running `licensed status` that does not have a corresponding cached metadata file